boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/radial-gauge.md

 #### Value Color

 You can apply color for the Actual value displayed in the Radial Gauge.
-The default value is `#666666.`
+The default value is `#666666`.

 ![Actual Value color](/static/assets/cloud/visualizing-data/visualization-widgets/images/radial-gauge/actualvalue-set-color.png)

 ![Actual Value color](/static/assets/cloud/visualizing-data/visualization-widgets/images/radial-gauge/actualvalue-set-color-set.png)

+If you uncheck the `show actual value` property, its dependent property **Value color** will be hidden.

 #### Label Color

 You can apply color for the Radial Gauge labels.
-The default value is `#000000.`
+The default value is `#000000`.

 ![Actual Label color](/static/assets/cloud/visualizing-data/visualization-widgets/images/radial-gauge/actualvalue-set-color-label.png)